Jalim: Bauxite mining

-Bauxite and laterite (aluminium ore) is found in "villages of Amtipani, Langdatanr, Chirodih, Jalim, Narma, Bahagara and Gurdari of Bishunpur block, Langatanr, Lupungpat and Chota-agiatu in Chainpur block and Hanrup, Serengdag and Jalim in Ghaghra block.
-The total number of bauxite mines is twenty one".
+Bauxite and laterite (aluminium ore) is found in the villages of Amtipani, Langdatanr, Chirodih, Jalim, Narma, Bahagara and Gurdari of Bishunpur block, Langatanr, Lupungpat and Chota-agiatu in Chainpur block and Hanrup, Serengdag and Jalim in Ghaghra block.
+There are 21 bauxite mines in total.

-In Gumla district the mines are operated manually/ semi-mechanised methods.
-After blasting, manual sorting and sizing of bauxite from the run of mine ore is practiced in the mine.
+The mines are operated using manual or semi-mechanised methods.
+After blasting, the bauxite is manually sorted and sized.

-Jalim and Senai Bauxite Mining Project is operated by Hindalco Industries.
+The Jalim and Senai Bauxite Mining Project is operated by Hindalco Industries.